Self-Supervised Learning of Graph Representations for Network Intrusion Detection

 \subsection{Baselines}

 To isolate the contribution of each component in \acronym, we evaluate the following targeted ablations:

-\begin{enumerate} \item \textbf{T-MAE}: A Transformer-based masked autoencoder trained directly on raw NetFlow features, without any graph-based representation learning.
+\begin{enumerate} \item \textbf{T-MAE}: A Transformer-based masked autoencoder with attention masking trained directly on raw NetFlow features, without any graph-based representation learning.
 This ablation isolates the contribution of the GNN by evaluating performance without local topological context.

 \item \textbf{SimpleAE}: A lightweight fully connected autoencoder that replaces the Transformer with a two-layer MLP encoder and a two-layer MLP decoder (ReLU activations).
 It is trained end-to-end together with E-GraphSAGE on the same reconstruction objective and with the same batching scheme as \acronym, isolating the role of self-attention and sequence modeling. \end{enumerate}